mthiebaux/JSNtemplate/README.md

 ```

-A message can be sent to an array of clients using ':' to parse the input buffer, and pressing the *send* button:
+A message can be sent to an array of clients using ':' to parse the input buffer into a list of ids and a text payload, and pressing the *send* button (or Enter key):

 ```
 0 1 2 : - stuff-